-If you’ve been reading the news lately, you’ve probably heard a lot about “quiet quitting.”.
+If you've been reading the news lately, you've probably heard a lot about "quiet quitting.".
 If you have a team to manage, it may have even got you worried.
-And for finance leaders—looking to lead their organizations through the current market strife—it might be something making you feel anxious
+And for finance leaders--looking to lead their organisations through the current market strife--it might be something making you feel anxious

 After all, the media has run rampant with news of quiet quitting.
 While the so-called phenomenon has been making headlines, though, what do finance leaders really need to know about it?
 Should you be concerned?
 And if so, how do you begin to combat this new trend?

 A new trend that's making headlines, quiet quitting refers to employees who put in the minimum amount of effort in their jobs, without putting in any extra work or time.

 While critics debate whether quiet quitting is actually a new thing, a lack of employee engagement is always a challenge for finance leaders and one they should be ready to work on.

 By considering what your employees need to be happy and respecting the boundaries they put in place, you can help build engagement within your finance team.

 Gallup defines quiet quitters as those who do the minimum amount of work and are "psychologically detached from their job."
 Quiet quitters aren't actually quitting--they're still doing their jobs, just not taking on any additional duties or putting in extra time.

 For some managers, this has posed a problem.
 They want employees that go the extra mile, so what do they do when their employees don't?
 Do they try to replace these quiet quitters with new recruits who will bring more enthusiasm to the role?
 Given the recent Great Resignation, though, the right skill sets may not be available.

 Other leaders, on the other hand, are asking another question instead.
 What can they do to help combat quiet quitting and re-engage these workers to help them rebuild enthusiasm for their roles?

 Then there's the question of whether "quiet quitting" is even actually a thing.